cybozu-go/neco/docs/placemat-menu.md

 - `proxy`: The IP address of the HTTP/HTTPS proxy server to the Internet running on the core switch.

+- `ntp`: The IP addresses of the NTP server to the Internet running chronyd on the core switch.

 - `exposed`: The network addresses advertise to outside of the cluster
     - `bastion`: The bastion network addresses, whey are also advertised to the external of the cluster.
 They are assigned for the boot servers, and they able